monisha16/VTU-7thSem-Lab/README.md

 - Select the notebook/program and start executing! 👨‍💻👩‍💻

 ## MACHINE LEARNING 💻
+- Some fo the programs for the Machine Learning Lab (15CSL76) are in `.ipnyb` Jupyter notebook format.
 ## Dependencies and Modules used
 - [Python](https://www.python.org)
 - [Jupyter](http://jupyter.org)